-Rally Sweden: Day 1 TOYOTA GAZOO Racing trio in ultra-close fight for the lead
+Rally Sweden: Day 1 Rovanperä and TOYOTA GAZOO Racing claim the early lead

 Jari-Matti Latvala (Team Principal)

 “It is always great to be here at Rally Sweden and it was really nice to see a lot of fans at the first stage tonight.
 Watching Kalle’s driving, he looked really confident and Elfyn and Taka were also driving well, so it’s been a good start for our team.
 It looks like our car is working well in the snow and all in all, I’m really happy with what I see heading into the rest of the weekend.
 Although the weather has been a bit warmer today, it should now stay in minus degrees which will be good for the rally.
 Tomorrow’s first stage looks like it could be tricky as there were some ruts during the recce, and the second loop in general could be a bit more difficult, but on the whole it does not look too bad to be starting near the front.”

 Kalle Rovanperä (Driver car 69)